 Now, the remaining sections are under "construction".

-One is developing and has promise.
+ping and has promise.

 Title: Peace, 5x6"